CSU-JPG/VCode/README.md

 ## 🚀 Quick Start

-### Img2SVG2Render Pipeline
+### VCode-suite

-Img2SVG2Render is an automated pipeline that takes an input image folder, converts all images into their corresponding SVG code, and then renders each SVG back into a bitmap for visual evaluation and comparison.
-It forms the core of the VCode framework, enabling fully automated image-to-SVG-to-render workflows.
+**VCode-suite** is a comprehensive toolkit that automates the full image-to-SVG-to-render workflow.
+It includes both integrated pipelines and independent modules for generation, rendering, and revision.
+Users can either run the end-to-end pipelines for batch processing, or execute individual scripts for customized control.

 ```
-📁 img2svg2render/
+📁 vcode-suite/
 ├── filter.py
 ├── img2svg.py
 ├── img2svgthinking.py